 The National Archives is looking for talent to fill a range of exciting digital, data and technology roles.
-If you want to get to the heart of what our users need, find a role that allows your creativity and skill to shine, or empower colleagues to deliver high quality products at pace, we want to hear from you.
+If you want to get to the heart of what our users need, find a role that allows your creativity and skill to shine, or empower colleagues to deliver high-quality services, then we want to hear from you.

 - building fast, easy and secure services for sending digital records to the archive

 - increasing the capacity and capability of our world-leading digital preservation service

 - opening up new routes for access to our digital public records and data

 - working with the billions of digital objects in our web archive